PetersonDave/petersondave.github.io/_posts/2018-11-01-Upgrading-to-Sitecore-9.markdown

 }
 {% endhighlight %}

-An alternative solution is to execute a script on your content removing these invalid values.
-However, note this can be quite time consuming depending on the site of your tree.
+An alternative solution is to execute a PowerShell script against your master database removing these invalid values.
+However, note this can be quite time consuming depending on the size of your tree.

 {% highlight powershell %}
 filter HasBrokenLink {